1. Uncovering the Neural Mechanisms Underlying Visual Perception

-A central line of research in our lab. is to decipher neuronal mechanisms mediating higher brain functions such as figure-ground segeration, visual attention, perceptual learning and visual awareness.
+A central line of the research in our lab. is to decipher the neuronal mechanisms mediating visual perception and higher visual functions.
+We focus on studying the relation between neural activity and behavioral performance.

 3. Decoding and reconsrtuction of visual content from brain activity

 Another important goal of our team is to decode and reconstruct visual stimuli from brain activity of the visual cortex.
 This is done using brain inspired modeling.
-The image below demonstrated the reconstruction of a visual stimulus (pixel-by-pixel) from VSD brain activity in V1 (Zurawel et al. 2016).
+The image below demonstrated the reconstruction of a visual stimulus (pixel-by-pixel) from VSD brain activity in V1 (Zurawel et al. 2016; Macknik et al. 2019).

 4. Electrical microstimulation combined with VSDI for artificial vision

 To generate artificial vision we investigate the effects of intra-cortical microstimulation (ICMS) in V1 and the propagation to higher visual areas.
 In a recent publication by Oz et al. (2022) we report on these effects and the relation to ICMS evoked saccades.